The Black Fives Era In Perspective

 At first, those teams – sponsored by churches, athletic and social clubs, “Colored” YMCAs, businesses, and newspapers – had few places to play, since gymnasiums and athletic clubs were whites-only.

-But when the phonograph and radio emerged around 1910, black music – ragtime, jazz, and blues – became so popular that a dance craze swept America.
-Almost overnight, parlor pianos gave way to dance halls and ballrooms.
+But when the phonograph emerged in the early 1900s, black music – ragtime, jazz, and blues – became so popular that a dance craze swept America.
+Almost overnight, sheet music and player pianos in the parlor gave way to dance halls and ballrooms.

 Positive and culturally affirming opportunities in the entertainment industry replaced the insulting, degrading minstrelsy of the past.

-For observant African American sports promoters, these spaces became ready-made basketball venues on off nights, featuring music by top black musicians and dancing dancing afterward into the early hours.
+For observant and enterprising African American sports promoters, these spaces became ready-made basketball venues on off nights, featuring music by top black musicians and dancing afterward until well past midnight.

 In urban industrial centers like New York, Washington, Pittsburgh, and Chicago, black people were in motion.